 Asking for money can be uncomfortable, but there a few simple things you can do in your donation appeal email that empowers subscribers to take action without being pushy:

 Talk directly to the reader: Use personal pronouns like “you” instead of “people”.
 For example, “you can make a difference” rather than “everyday people can make a difference”

 Be specific: Let subscribers know exactly what you’re asking for and why.
 There’s no room to beat around the bush.
 You’re asking for money, so tell subscribers what impact their money will have and where

 Convey a sense of urgency: When possible, add a deadline to your email campaign so subscribers are compelled to take action immediately

 The Tripadvisor Foundation in partnership with Word Central Kitchen sent out a clear, informative donation appeal to support Ukrainian relief efforts.
 They convey urgency in a very simple and non-threatening way by adding that “every minute counts”.

 As a nonprofit, email marketing can have a tremendous impact on your organization's growth and fundraising activities.
 With email, you can more effectively reach your supporters and build strong, long-lasting relationships with them.

 Remember that growing your email list is the first step, but just as important is strengthening the relationship between you and your subscribers with personalized email content.
 Don't forget to analyze your campaigns so you can remove the bottlenecks holding your marketing efforts back.

 Does your nonprofit organization currently send email newsletters?
 If not, we hope this guide motivates you to get started!

-Our free plan includes everything you need to get started like customizable newsletter templates, email automation, landing pages and much more.
-Nonprofits like you enjoy a 30% discount.
+Our free plan includes everything you need to get started like customizable newsletter templates, email automation and much more.
+Then when you’re ready to upgrade, nonprofits can enjoy a 30% discount.